sysdesign-code/dev-sec-ops-demo/README.md

 These steps are required to setup and prepare your GCP environment.
 We highly recommend you create a new GCP Project as you're going to be running multiple cloud services within region "us-central1".

-1. Clone the following GitHub Repo: `https://github.com/sysdesign-code/dev-sec-ops-demo
+1. Fork the following GitHub Repo: `https://github.com/sysdesign-code/dev-sec-ops-demo
 2. Create a new GCP Project, follow the steps here around how to provision and create one: https://cloud.google.com/resource-manager/docs/creating-managing-projects
 3. Once your new project is created, enable Cloud SDK to allow CLI access for `gcloud`.
 Follow the steps here: https://cloud.google.com/sdk/docs/install
 4. Once you've enabled CLI access, either through your Cloud Shell or local workstation, set your project ID: